Mowbray-R-V/Graph-based-RL4CO/README.md

 # Expressiveness
 1.B.
 Weisfeiler and A. Leman, “A reduction of a graph to a canonical form and an algebra arising during this reduction,” Nauchno-Technicheskaya Informatsia, 1968.
-2. How powerful are graph neural network?, ICLR 2019 (many GNNs (Message Passing Neural Networks) are isomorphism-invariant; they cannot distinguish two isomorphic graphs)
+2. How powerful are graph neural network?, ICLR 2019 **(many GNNs (Message Passing Neural Networks) are isomorphism-invariant; they cannot distinguish two isomorphic graphs and are expressive power is bounded by 1-WL)**
 3. go neural: higher-order graph neural networks, AAAI 2019
 4. Graph Positional and Structural Encoder, ICML 2024
 5. Graph Neural Netwroks With Learnable Structural and Positional Representations, ICLR 2022
 6. Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning, NIPS 2020
 7. Demystifying Higher-Order Graph Neural Networks
 8. A Survey on The Expressive Power of Graph Neural Networks
+9. How Powerful are K-hop Message Passing Graph Neural Networks, NIPS 2022 **( expressive power is bounded by 3-WL)**

 # Graph neural netwrok